-1. Christopher Jones, petitioner, filed a petition for vaccine compensation under the

-National Vaccine Injury Compensation Program, 42 U.S.C. §§ 300aa-10 to -34 (the "Vaccine Program").
-The petition seeks compensation for injuries allegedly related to petitioner's receipt of the influenza ("flu") vaccine, which vaccine is contained in the Vaccine Injury Table (the "Table"), 42 C.F.R. § 100.3 (a).
+Michael Ware, petitioner, filed a petition for vaccine compensation under the National Vaccine Injury Compensation Program, 42 U.S.C. §§ 300aa-10 to -34 (the "Vaccine Program").
+The petition seeks compensation for injuries allegedly related to petitioner's receipt of an influenza ("flu") vaccine, which vaccine is contained in the Vaccine Injury Table (the "Table"), 42 C.F.R. § 100.3 (a).

-2. Petitioner received his flu immunization on September 30, 2010.
+2. Petitioner received his flu vaccination on November 20, 2012.

-- 3. The vaccination was administered within the United States. - 4.
-Petitioner alleges that he suffered chronic inflammatory demyelinating polyneuropathy ("CIDP") as the result of receiving the flu vaccine and that he experienced residual effects of this injury for more than six months.
+3. The vaccination was administered within the United States.

+4. Petitioner alleges that he suffered from thrombocytopenia, polymyositis, and "other injuries" as a result of receiving the flu vaccine, and that he experienced the residual effects of his alleged injuries for more than six months.

-Petitioner represents that there has been no prior award or settlement of a civil action for damages on his behalf as a result of his condition.
-6. Respondent denies that the flu vaccine caused petitioner to suffer from CIDP, or any other injury, and denies that his current disabilities are sequelae of a vaccine-related injury.
+5. Petitioner represents that there has been no prior award or settlement of a civil action for damages on his behalf as a result of his condition.

+6. Respondent denies that the flu vaccine caused petitioner to suffer from thrombocytopenia, polymyositis, or any other injury, or his current condition.